ArqueologiaDigital/PunchedTapeScanner/README.md

 # PunchedTapeScanner
-An OpenCV program that extracts a data dump from a scanned image of a puched tape.
+An OpenCV program that extracts a data dump from a scanned image of an 8-channel punched tape.

 # Compile it